ecristal/jamieson_daphne_V2_DUNE_fork/README.md

 #### Input Spy Buffers

 When triggered, the spy buffers will capture 64 pre-trigger samples followed by 4032 samples on EACH AFE channel.
 These buffers are memory mapped into the GBE internal address space and then can be read out at any time.
 The trigger may come from an external input to the DAPHNE2 board or by writing to a particular register in the GbE address space.
+Note that the Spy Buffer trigger is totally separate from the trigger condition in the self-triggered core logic.

 #### Output Spy Buffers